Guided filtering and smoothing for infinite-dimensional diffusions: Introduction

 The function $x \mapsto g(t,x)$ is to be interpreted as the likelihood function of $Z_t = x$ under the simplified dynamics of $Z$ and therefore satisfies condition (i).
 Moreover, condition (ii) is ensured by the Gaussian nature of $g(t,x)$ implying a global Lipschitz condition of the score function $\Df_x \log g(t,x)$.
 Lastly, by construction of $\P^h$ and $\P^g$, the laws of $X^g$ and $X^h$ are absolutely continuous in path space, hence satisfying the third condition imposed on $g$.
 In \cite{Piepersethmacher2025Simulation} it was shown that this absolute continuity persists if the observation kernel degenerates to a Dirac measure in $Lx$, i.e. if $Y \mid X_T \sim \delta_{Lx}(\cdot)$.
 In other words, the guided distribution remains a valid importance sampling distribution for $X^h$ even under highly informative observations.

-Our aim in this paper is to apply this basic idea of constructing the conditioned process $X^h$ as well as the guided process $X^g$ by a change of measure to derive solutions to both the filtering as well as the smoothing problem.
+In this work we apply this basic idea of constructing the conditioned process $X^h$ as well as the guided process $X^g$ by a change of measure to derive solutions to both the filtering as well as the smoothing problem.
 For the filtering problem, we propose the law of $X^g$ as a natural candidate for the proposal distribution in a \textit{particle filter} (or \textit{sequential Monte Carlo}) approach.
-The particle filter is a well-established algorithm that approximates the filtering distribution in \eqref{eq: def_filtering} by a set of samples (`particles') $X_{t_i}^{(j)}$ with associated weights $w_i^{(j)}$.
-At each iteration $i$, the particles are evolved forward following a proposal distribution $X_{[\ti,\tip]}^{(j)} \sim \Q(\cdot \mid X_{t_i}^{(j)})$ with the associated weights following the recursive update

-It is well-known that the locally optimal proposal distribution $\Q$ is given by the conditional distribution of $X^{(j)}_{[\ti,\tip]} \mid X^{(j)}_{\ti}, Y_{i+1} = y_{i+1}$ (cf. 10.3, \cite{Chopin2020Introduction}).
-This corresponds to the $h$-transform introduced above with the intractable function

-A natural candidate for a substitute proposal distribution is therefore the guided distribution corresponding to the observation $y_{i+1}$.